-- 1. The Council will provide or direct you to information, advice and guidance that enables you to manage and spend the Direct Payment, meet your responsibilities as an employer and deal with an unforeseen or emergency situation. - 2.
+- 1. The Council will provide or direct you to information, advice and guidance that enables you to manage and spend the Direct Payment.
+The Council will signpost you to professional organisations to help you meet your responsibilities as an employer and deal with any unforeseen or emergency situation. - 2.
 The Council will review the Plan within the first six months to make sure that you are comfortable with using the Direct Payment, that care and support needs are being met and that Outcomes are being improved.
 After that, the Plan will be reviewed at least annually.
 This will include a discussion about the Direct Payment.